redhat-cop/openshift-disconnected-operators/README.md

-# Note

-This script has been update for OpenShift 4.6+.
-Please see [this branch]() for earlier OCP releases

-# OpenShift Offline Operator Catalogue Build and Mirror
+# OpenShift Offline Operator Catalogue

 This script has been This script will create a custom operator catalogue based on the desired operators and mirror the images to a local registry.

 Why create this?

-Because the current catalogue build and mirror (https://docs.openshift.com/container-platform/4.6/operators/admin/olm-restricted-networks.html) takes 1-5 hours to create and more than 50% of the catalogue is not usable offline anyways.
-This tool allows you to create a custom catalogue with only the operators you need.
+Because the current [catalogue build and mirror](https://docs.openshift.com/container-platform/4.6/operators/admin/olm-restricted-networks.html) process mirrors all versions of the operator which results in exponential amount of images that are mirrored that are unnecessary.
+For my use case only 100 images were required but I ended up with 1200 mirrored images.

+## Note

+This script has been update for OpenShift 4.6+.
+Please use the script in the ocp4.5 branch  for earlier OCP releases 4.5 and earlier

 ## Requirements

 This tool was tested with the following versions of the runtime and utilities.

-1. Centos 7.8, Fedora 31
+1. RHEL 8.2, Fedora 33 (For OPM tool RHEL 8 or Fedora equivalent is a hard requirement due to dependency on glibc version 2.28+)
 2. Python 3.7.6 (with pyyaml,jinja2 library)
-3. Podman v1.8 (If you use anything below 1.8, you might run into issues with multi-arch manifests)
+3. Podman v2.0+ (If you use anything below 1.8, you might run into issues with multi-arch manifests)
-4. Skopeo 1.0 (If you use anything below 1.0 you might have issue with the newer manifests)
+4. Skopeo 1.0+ (If you use anything below 1.0 you might have issue with the newer manifests)

 Please note this only works with operators that meet the following criteria